mgkid3310/AWESome/README.md

 etc.)

 Although this addon is licensed under CC BY-NC-ND 4.0, feel free to
-contact me if you need any code from this addon for applications.
+contact me if you need any code from this addon for applications

 ----